sylmarien/openstack-install-notes/Nova.md

         admin_user = nova`
         admin_password = NOVA_PASS
         ```
     Replacing _NOVA_PASS_ with the password you chose for the nova user in the Identity service.
-    *Comment any auth_host, auth_port, and auth_protocol options because the identity_uri option replaces them.*
     3. Configure _my_ip_ to be the IP address of the management interface of this Compute node:

         ```